IsaacThawer/BankruptcySolutions/README.md

 Then, visit http://localhost:8000 in your browser.
 Or, use a lightweight server like Live Server in Visual Studio Code.

+  ` Some of the core JavaScript functionality will not work due to the lack of the .env file `
 ## Usage

 This project provides a professional and user-friendly interface with the following features: